hotchemi/tiamat/README.md

 Observable<Boolean> value = preferences.getBooleanValue().asObservable();
 ```

-You can use `asAction()` method to get a data as an Action.
+You can also use `asAction()` method to get an Action that update value.

 ```java
 Action1<? super Boolean> value = preferences.getBooleanValue().asAction();
 ```

-It means that you can monitor the change of SharedPreferences automatically and compound the action with other Rx Library.
+It means you can monitor the change of Preferences automatically and compound actions with other Rx library.

-Please check [sample](https://github.com/hotchemi/tiamat/tree/master/sample) module for more details.
+Please check [sample app](https://github.com/hotchemi/tiamat/tree/master/sample) for more details.

 ## Install